 - 2 limes, juiced

-- Add the soy sauce, lemon juice, garlic paste, and chili paste and mix.
+- Add the soy sauce and lime juice and mix.

 - Adjust if you like it saltier (more soy sauce), spicier (more chili paste), etc.